414506-7 State Road (SR) 70 from Lorraine Road to Bourneside Boulevard Widening Project

 SR 70 from Lorraine Road to Bourneside Boulevard, Bradenton: Construction project: This project includes widening SR 70 from Lorraine Road to Bourneside Boulevard from a two-lane undivided roadway to a four-lane or six-lane divided roadway, depending on the location, construction of roundabouts on SR 70 at Uihlein Road, Del Webb Boulevard, and Bourneside Boulevard, intersection improvements at the existing signalized intersection of Greenbrook Boulevard and Lorraine Road, construction of four bridges over two Braden River crossing locations, new drainage system, construction of 10-foot shared use paths, street lighting, and landscaping, and installation of new fiber optic cable connecting the two signalized intersections to Manatee County’s regional Advanced Traffic Management System (ATMS).

+Work will continue with construction of two eastbound bridges.
+Concrete traffic railing will be installed this week.
+All work will occur during daytime hours.
 All work will be off the roadway with no planned long-term lane closures.
-However, it is expected that eastbound traffic will be interrupted for short periods of time throughout the day with flaggers as the dump trucks cross from east to west at the bridge locations.
+However, it is expected that eastbound traffic will be interrupted for short periods of time throughout the day with flaggers as equipment cross from east to west at the bridge locations.
 Please use caution and watch for trucks and construction vehicles entering or exiting the work zone throughout the construction limits.
 Work will occur Monday through Saturday from 7 a.m. to 5 p.m.
 Please use caution and be aware of workers and flaggers in the area.